 On July 3, 2017, we closed the Transactions to combine GE O&G and Baker Hughes, creating a fullstream oilfield technology provider that has a unique mix of integrated oilfield products, services and digital solutions.
 As a result of the Transactions, BHGE became the holding company of the combined businesses.
-The Transactions were executed using a partnership structure, pursuant to which GE O&G and Baker Hughes each contributed their operating assets to the Company.
-GE holds an approximate 62.5% controlling interest in us and former Baker Hughes shareholders hold an approximate 37.5% interest through the ownership of 100% of the Class A common stock of BHGE.
-GE's interest is held through a voting interest of Class B Common Stock in BHGE and its economic interest through a corresponding number of our common units.
+The Transactions were executed using a partnership structure, pursuant to which GE O&G and Baker Hughes each contributed their operating assets to a newly formed partnership, BHGE LLC.
+GE holds an approximate 62.5% controlling interest in this partnership and former Baker Hughes stockholders hold an approximate 37.5% interest through the ownership of 100% of our Class A common stock.
 The results of operations for the Company include the results of Baker Hughes from July 3, 2017, the date of acquisition, through December 31, 2017.
 The majority of the Baker Hughes business operations are included in the Oilfield Services segment.
 The Transactions were treated as a "reverse acquisition" for accounting purposes and, as such, the historical financial statements of the accounting acquirer, GE O&G, are the historical financial statements of the Company.
 The current year results, and balances, may not be comparable to prior years as the current year includes the results of Baker Hughes from July 3, 2017.
 We operate through our four business segments: Oilfield Services (OFS), Oilfield Equipment (OFE), Turbomachinery & Processing Solutions (TPS), and Digital Solutions (DS).
-As of December 31, 2017, BHGE LLC employs over 64,000 employees and operates in more than 120 countries.
+As of December 31, 2017, BHGE employs over 64,000 employees and operates in more than 120 countries.